nithyaramakrishnan/data-shield/getting-started.md

     ```
     {: codeblock}

   You might want to configure Helm to use `--tls` mode.
-For help with enabling TLS check out the [Helm repository](https://github.com/helm/helm/blob/master/docs/tiller_ssl.md){: external}.
+For help with enabling TLS check out the [Helm repository](https://helm.sh/docs/tiller_ssl/#using-ssl-between-helm-and-tiller){: external}.
 If you enable TLS, be sure to append `--tls` to every Helm command that you run.
-For more information about using Helm with IBM Cloud Kubernetes Service, see [Adding services by using Helm Charts](/docs/containers?topic=containers-helm#public_helm_install).
   {: tip}

 7. Install the chart.